Do you ever get that feeling that no matter how hard you work, you’re not getting anywhere?

-Even though some people thrive when they are piled in with work, most of us feel much happier, satisfied, relaxed, and productive when we are able to manage our workload successfully.
+Even though some people thrive when they are up to their necks in work, most of us feel much happier, satisfied, relaxed, and productive when we are able to manage our workload successfully.

-If you have the habit of having too much on your plate, you should stick around as we will be exploring some of the ways to ensure you productively do your work instead of feeling exhausted from it.
+If you have the habit of biting off more than you can chew, stick around as we’ll be exploring some of the ways, such as remote worker time tracking, to ensure you productively do your work instead of feeling exhausted from it.

 Most of us strive to do great in our line of work.
-Being great in our line of work does not equal to us taking on too much work.
+Being great in our line of work does not have to mean taking on too much work.

 To ensure you are still on top of the work, you have to pace yourself, be more assertive, and learn to say no. Sure, if you can do that one additional task in a couple of minutes, then go ahead, but if that task takes lots of time out of your busy schedule, do not do it.

-Having too much work to do could negatively affect the quality of work, and your colleagues, bosses, and customers or client are quickly going to see that.
+Having too much work to do could negatively affect the quality of work, and your colleagues, bosses, and customers or clients are quickly going to see that.